phuminw/FinC/README.md

 # FinC

+## Implementation List

+- [ ] Fix no account message (should be more informative whether not logged in or no account)
+- [ ] Centralize interface accross Angular components
+- [ ] Check username instead of account number (Angular component checking whether no account)
+- [ ] Move Plaid account query to back-end.
+No access token must be sent to the front-end
+- [ ] Prevent /login from loggedin user and same for /logout

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.